westparkcom/Voice-Logger/INSTALL.md

 ## Set configuration settings

 Modify the `LOGGERDBPASS` setting in `/usr/local/etc/loggerconfig.ini` to reflect the password you chose in the **Initialize database** section

+If you wish to receive email notifications if failures occur during SQL import, set the parameters in the `Notification` section according to your needs.

+* If you need to send to multiple email addresses, separate them with commas

 ## Create necessary directories